Someone knows the answer…

 15th February 2016 marks the nineteenth anniversary of an unsolved murder.

 One sunny Saturday in February 1997 a thirteen year old girl was brutally murdered in broad daylight on the patio of her own home in Hastings, East Sussex.

 That girl was Billie-Jo Jenkins.
 Her killer has never been found.

 Her foster father was wrongly convicted of her murder.
-The conviction was overturned at a second appeal and he was acquitted in 2006.
-Since then there has been no attempt to re-open the investigation.
+The conviction was overturned at a second appeal in 2004 and he was acquitted in February 2006.
+The decade since that acquittal has seen no attempt by the police to re-open the investigation.

 As a society we are finally learning that it is less damaging to admit mistakes than to pretend that they never happened.
 Nothing enhances justice more than the rigorous pursuit of error.The Guardian: Justice on Trial